NethServer/nethserver-cockpit/docs/docs/environment.md

 ## Sync API and UI

+**Note**: during the development, the UI must run on the NethServer server.
+Running the UI on the developer machine will not work due to Cockpit CORS limitations.

 Files can be copied using rsync.

 While UI could be synced without executing the `build` task each time,